400 North Capitol Street, NW

 Still another straw main raised in defense of Ex-Im is that it creates American jobs by helping exports, and that its termination would therefore kill thousands of these jobs.
 This is a classic case of the seen versus the unseen, as Ex-Im’s cheap loans may bolster jobs for one company, but cost jobs in another when foreign companies use the cheaper imports from the U.S. to undercut their U.S. competitors.

 The fact is that no defense raised by proponents of the Ex-Im Bank can successfully justify the bank’s continued existence.
 Such rhetoric serves mostly to gloss over the fact that most of the bank’s loans are corporate welfare to giant, well-connected corporations.
-A study by Mercatus Center scholar Veronique de Rugy reveals that in 2013 ten companies received 97 percent of the Ex-Im Bank’s loan guarantees.4 There is zero reason that taxpayers should be backing high-risk loans to profitable entities such as Boeing, General Electric, Bechtel, and Caterpillar.
+A study by Mercatus Center scholar Veronique de Rugy reveals that in 2013 the top ten recipients received over 90 percent of the Ex-Im Bank’s loan guarantees.4 There is zero reason that taxpayers should be backing high-risk loans to profitable entities such as Boeing, General Electric, Bechtel, and Caterpillar.

 More recently, the multiple allegations of fraud and bribery against the Ex-Im Bank being investigated by House committees highlights the danger of giving any government entity the power to pick winners and losers in the market.